 He has sent a full history of the part played by the 2nd Battalion, Gordon Highlanders in the battle for Hill 112, from the time they sailed from England to the eventual securing of the strategically vital stronghold.
 You can read it here.

-He also sent the following fascinating story about Thomas Elfed Davies, believed to be the oldest of the Gordons’ veterans at 104.
+He also sent the following fascinating story about Thomas Elfed Davies, one of the oldest Gordons’ veterans, who died on June 28th 2021, aged 104.

 In 1944, men from the 43rd Wessex, 53rd Wessex, 15th Scottish and 11th Armoured Division finally took control of one of the most strategically important battlegrounds in northern France.
 It took 10 weeks of fierce fighting and cost the lives of 100,000 men, but taking and holding Hill 112 allowed the allies to retake Caen and continue the liberation of France.